aexarch/aexarch.github.io/_pages/research.md

 nav: true
 ---

 My research has largely focused on stochastic control, reinforcement learning, optimization, ML applications in neuroscience, and some differential game theory.
 You can view my doctoral dissertation [here](https://smartech.gatech.edu/handle/1853/59263).
+Below you will find a selection of my past and current research.

 ***